-At the tail end of 2015 it started to rain in Cumbria – and it didn’t stop for days.
+On 5th December 2015 it started to rain in Cumbria – and it didn’t stop for over 24 hours.
 Here at Cycle Sprog we had been looking forward to spending our first Christmas at our new base in Kendal.
-Unlike so many others, we were incredibly fortunate, as whilst our offices were slightly affected by the flooding, it didn’t devastate our home or business.
+Unlike so many others, we were incredibly fortunate, as whilst our offices were affected by the flooding, it didn’t devastate our home or business.

 In some cases, it took over a year for the remedial works to be completed and for the flood ravaged properties to be occupied and filled with life once again.
-Time has passed, but small businesses are still feeling the after effects of this harrowing time.
-But they’re tough up here, just dusting themselves down and cracking on making interesting and high quality products.
+Time has passed and thankfully small businesses are tough up here, dusting themselves down and cracking on making interesting and high quality products.
 Many are absolutely perfect for outdoor loving, cycling families, so here’s my pick of the best presents from Kendal – I hope you find that special gift.

 D C Hill Bike Art